void

 Background

-Elbe (cz.
+Elbe (Cz.
 Labe) is a river that originates in the Czech Republic and flows through Germany on its way to the North Sea.
 The catchment area includes most of Bohemia and the eastern part of Germany.
 Several towns and cities along the river are mentioned in The Good Soldier Švejk: Dvůr Králové nad Labem, Jaroměř, Pardubice, Poděbrady, Nymburk, Podmokly and Hamburg.

 The 1897 floods